Best Laptops for College Students 2026

 - Utilization Intensity (0-1)Daily-use devices score 1.0; occasional use scores 0.6.
 Laptops are 1.0 across personas.

 - Expected Resale at Year FourDollars recovered when sold at end of lifespan.
-Apple ~50% of MSRP, Windows ~25%, modular Framework higher when mainboard is swapped at year three.
+Apple ~50% of MSRP, Windows ~25%.

 DGH Cost-per-Year-of-Use Score — Ranked